zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

     dialog.show();
 }

-// Get the client role and channel name specified by the user.
+// Get the user role and channel name specified by the user.
 // The channel name is used when joining the channel. public void forwardToLiveRoom(int cRole) {
     final EditText v_room = (EditText) findViewById(R.id.room_name);